rleekin/kubectl-basics/kubectl/step12.md

-If you want to sort the information output, this command is helpful
+If you want to sort the information output, this flag is helpful:

 `kubectl get pod --sort-by=.` by some data point.